DioxusLabs/docsite/docs/en/getting_started/choosing_a_web_renderer.md

 Dioxus has three different renderers that target the web:

-- [dioxus-web](../getting_started/web.md) allows you to render your application to HTML with WASM on the client
+- [dioxus-web](../getting_started/web.md) allows you to render your application to HTML with [WebAssembaly](https://rustwasm.github.io/docs/book/) on the client
-- [dioxus-liveview](../getting_started/liveview.md) allows you to render HTML generated on the server on the client with a websocket
+- [dioxus-liveview](../getting_started/liveview.md) allows you to run your application on the server and render it to HTML on the client with a websocket
-- [dioxus-fullstack](../getting_started/ssr.md) allows you to initially render static HTML on the server and then update that html from the client with WASM
+- [dioxus-fullstack](../getting_started/ssr.md) allows you to initially render static HTML on the server and then update that HTML from the client with [WebAssembaly](https://rustwasm.github.io/docs/book/)

 Each approach has its tradeoffs:

-### Client-side (dioxus-web)

-- With Client side rendering, you send the entire content of your application to the client, and then the client generates all of the HTML of the page dynamically.

-- This means that the page will be blank until the JavaScript bundle has loaded and the application has initialized.
-This can result in **slower first render times and makes the page less SEO-friendly**.

-> SEO stands for Search Engine Optimization.
-It refers to the practice of making your website more likely to appear in search engine results.
-Search engines like Google and Bing use web crawlers to index the content of websites.
-Most of these crawlers are not able to run JavaScript, so they will not be able to index the content of your page if it is rendered client-side.

-- Client-side rendered applications need to use **weakly typed requests to communicate with the server**

-> Client-side rendering is a good starting point for most applications.
-It is well supported and makes it easy to communicate with the client/browser APIs

-### Liveview (dioxus-liveview)
+### Dioxus Liveview

 - Liveview rendering communicates with the server over a WebSocket connection.
 It essentially moves all of the work that Client-side rendering does to the server.